vendia/examples/design-patterns/domain-driven-design/pattern1/README.md

 Click the Uni you just created.
 Click on the `Entity Explorer`.
 You will notice the `SchemaOwner` and the `CustomerAccount` entity on the left.

-`SchemaOwner` is a Value Object; it’s a singleton value object with no unique identifier.
+`SchemaOwner` is a singleton value object with no unique identifier.
 You will use it to keep track of who is the Uni `owner` along with the `emailId` of Uni owner.
 It is good to have this information in the Uni itself.
 Click `Edit` and fill the `group` and the `emailId` properties.

 Let’s create a customer record.
 Click `CustomerAccount` entity.
 Click `Create Customer Account`.
 Enter customer account details.
 For `CustomerId`, pick a number.
 I use the [10001,10002…] series for testing.
 In the real world, either you will have your own sequence generator for `customerId`, or you will use the `customerId` from different enterprise source of truth system.